airyhq/airy/CONTRIBUTING.md

 If for example the issue is named "Map message content" and it's issue number 216, a good name would be

 `feature/216-map-message-content`

+Hotfix branches must start with `hotfix/*`, have the issue number and a description as well.
+If for example the issue is named "Fix uuid serialization" and it's number is 322, the branch name will be

+`hotfix/322-fix-uuid-serialization`

 ## Commits